astronomer/docs/astro/export-cloudwatch.md

 description: "Configure your Deployment to forward observability data to your AWS Cloudwatch instance."
 ---

-Using AWS Cloudwatch with Astro allows you to observe your Deployments directly from your AWS console.
-Currently, Astro supports sending the following information to Cloudwatch:
+By forwarding Astro data to AWS Cloudwatch, you can integrate Astro into your existing observability practices by observing Deployments using Cloudwatch monitoring tools.
+Currently, you can send the following data to AWS Cloudwatch:

 - Airflow task logs

-Complete the following setup to authenticate your Deployments to Astro and forward their observability data to your AWS Cloudwatch instance.
+Complete the following setup to authenticate your Deployments to AWS Cloudwatch and forward your observability data to your AWS Cloudwatch instance.

 ## Export task logs to AWS CloudWatch